VIZIO V-Series 50-Inch 4K HDR Smart TV review with SmartCast features

 Unboxing and Initial Impressions

 The VIZIO V-Series 50” Class (49.5” Diag.)
-4K HDR Smart TV instantly feels like a product built with thoughtfulness.
-Right out of the box, the sleek design with its flat screen and ultra-slim bezels gives it a modern and minimalist look.
-Setting it up was straightforward, as the TV is lightweight despite its size, weighing around 9600 grams.
-Even for someone like me, who isn’t the most tech-savvy, the process was quick and painless.
-The 50-inch display size is perfect for a medium to large living room.
+4K HDR Smart TV is a carefully considered product for its price band.
+The sleek design with its flat screen and ultra-slim bezels gives it a modern and minimalist look.
+Setup is simple, helped by a low weight of around 9600 grams for a 50-inch panel, so one person can lift it onto a stand.
+The 50-inch display size is well matched to a medium or large living room.

 Performance and Picture Quality